 This Thanksgiving snack mix is a delightful combination of some favorite fall treats.
-The two printables that I have included also tell your guests just what is in the harvest blessing mix and what each ingredient stands for.
+The two printables that I have included also tell your guests what is in the harvest blessing mix and the blessing that each ingredient stands for.

 This post contains affiliate links for your cooking experience.
 I will earn a small commission of you click the links but the price the the same for you.

 This Thanksgiving party mix is so easy to put together.
 There is no baking or cooking at all.
 Everything is Fcombined in a large bowl, mixed and then served.